poeggi/AntiHPSpyware/README.md

   or to add you own services to be disabled
 - run the installation script '.\Install-AntiHPSpyware-Task.ps1'
 - files are automatically installed under '%CommonProgramFiles%\AntiHP'
-  (a log file created in the folder indicates that the toolset is working)
+  (a log file created in the folder indicates that the tool is working)
 - if you adapted your execution policy, you probably want to revert it
   (e.g. 'Set-Executionpolicy Default')
 - optionally delete the downloaded, copied and/or unpacked files

 ## SIDENOTES
-Besides the Analytics "services", this toolset also disables the totally useless network services.
+Besides the Analytics "services", this tool also disables the totally useless network services.
 (Windows10+ is already handling things itself).
-In contrast, any services that are actually coupled with real features, e.g. updates and testing, are left untouched by this toolset.
+In contrast, any services that are actually coupled with real features, e.g. updates and testing, are left untouched by this tool.

 Alternative
 For some, the issue of unsolicited re-surfacing may be resolved by disabling the